spesmilo/electrum/contrib/build-osx/README.md

 We build our binaries on El Capitan (10.11.6) as building it on High Sierra makes the binaries incompatible with older versions.

+This assumes that the Xcode command line tools (and thus git) are already installed.

 ## 1. Run the script